View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Deer Crest (We'll Go From There) Trailhead

 The Deer Crest Trailhead is located at the uphill corner of a three-section parking lot just off Deer Hollow Road.
 (This route is heavily impacted by construction in 2024.
 The directions here take you around a closed section of Deer Hollow Road.)
 Exit US-40 at Mayflower.
 Turn east toward the reservoir, then left on Jordanelle Parkway.
 Turn left under US-40 onto Mayflower Mine Road.
 Veer left to go south.
-Turn left to head uphill on Deer Hollow Road, then left again to pass between two large buildings.
-Now work your way left uphill to the far corner of the parking area, where you'll see the kiosk.
+Turn right to head uphill on Deer Hollow Road, then left again to pass between two large buildings.
+Now work your way to the right uphill to the far corner of the parking area, where you'll see the kiosk.
 Head uphill to start your ride on the We'll Go From There trail.

 Mayflower (You Get It) Trailhead